Exhibitions Blog Contact

 BIO:

-Jeff Demetriou is an accomplished and internationally-renowned American artist best known for his abstract mixed media works that combine highly conceptual philosophical and existential principals into a unique work process that incorporates photography, digital design, collage, painting and drawing.
-Themes such as the nature of perception, objectification, idealism, and opposition are common throughout his work, which has been described by many as both meditative and self-reflecting.
-Demetriou's work can be found in private and public collections from around the world including Atlanta-based Turner and the High Museum of Art.
-In addition to his paintings, Demetriou is currently working on a large-scale video installation scheduled to be completed by the end of 2010.
+Jeff Demetriou is an American artist best known for his highly conceptual mixed media and installation works that combine philosophical and existential principals into a unique work process that incorporates photography, digital design, collage, painting and drawing.
+Themes such as the nature of perception, objectification, idealism, and opposition are common throughout his work, which has been described by many as both meditative and self-reflective.
+Demetriou's work can be found in private and public collections from around the world including Turner, Bank of America, and the High Museum of Art.
+Currently, Demetriou is working on a series of large-scale paintings based on the recorded memories of surveyed participants, and has just recentycompleted work on one of the largest public murals in the Southeast located in downtown Atlanta.
+Click here for CV.

 'STATEMENT':